tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 ### 3.4 Callback URL

-If the user manages the points obtained through ads participation on the developer's server, proceed as follows.
+If the user's point are managed on the developer's server, proceed as follows.

 * On the app Information Settings screen, select the 'Point Management' item as 'Manage from your own server' as shown below.
 * In URL entry, enter the URL to receive point accumulation information.